What is SWOT Analysis?

 - Threats: external risks that could hinder your organization’s activities; factors not in your control like regulations, economic, social, and political factors etc.

 Before we move on, you should know that having a great template really helps bring your SWOT analysis together.
-Check out our collection of SWOT templates for PowerPoint.
+Check this page if you need a SWOT PowerPoint template.

 Why Does Your Non-profit Need a SWOT Analysis?